probsys/fast-loaded-dice-roller/README.md

     $ ./check.sh

-Note that the test cases are stochastic and are tested using stochastic goodness-of-fit tests, and thus are expected to fail an average of five times out of every 100 runs for the given significance level.
+Note that the test cases are stochastic and are tested using stochastic goodness-of-fit tests, and thus 5% of the stochastic test cases will on average in any give run of the test module for the given significance level.

 ## Experiments